- Career Choices

 - Caring properly for your loved ones and friends, and

 - Doing as well as possible in school.

 Depending upon circumstances, the relative importance of each of these priorities will need to change from time to time.

 Important, but definitely secondary priorities, include participating in extracurricular activities such as Equal Access; AAMC, AMA, AMWA meetings; student interest groups; and intramural sports.
 If you are “in balance” with respect to the priorities listed above, I think it is fine to pursue these secondary priorities.
 However, if you are having difficulty in any of the 3 areas (health, family, schoolwork), you need to re-establish balance.
 All of the altruistic activities in the world (admirable though they may be) will not compensate for a “failure” in school, loss of your good health, or deterioration in personal relationships.

 If you are experiencing difficulty in any of the three key areas of your life, please take advantage of the many resources available to you.
 All of your basic science professors are intensely interested in your education and will do everything possible to help you succeed academically.
-Please also know that Dr. Vidaurreta, Dr. Fantone, Dr. Novak, and I are here to assist you in any way we can with personal and academic issues.
+Please also know that Dr. Dede, Dr. Fantone, Dr. Harrell, and I are here to assist you in any way we can with personal and academic issues.